pbfreak422/jekyll-now/_posts/2015-2-22-goldiblocks.md

 papa.administer_justice(goldie)
 "Bite to the face!
 Goldiblocks has committed her last B&E.
-The last thing she hears is "No porridge will EVER BE our porridge.""
+The last thing she hears is 'No porridge will EVER BE our porridge.'"

 goldie.alive
 =>false